awsdocs/amazon-elasticache-docs/doc_source/redis/CacheNodes.NodeReplacement.md

 **To replace any node in a Redis \(cluster mode enabled\) cluster**

   1. Scale out: Add an additional shard with the same configuration as the existing shard with the node to be replaced\.
-For more information, see [Adding Shards with Online Resharding](redis-cluster-resharding-online.md#redis-cluster-resharding-online-add)\.
+For more information, see [Adding shards with online resharding](redis-cluster-resharding-online.md#redis-cluster-resharding-online-add)\.

   1. Scale in: Delete the shard with the node to be replaced\.
-For more information, see [Removing Shards with Online Resharding](redis-cluster-resharding-online.md#redis-cluster-resharding-online-remove)\.
+For more information, see [Removing shards with online resharding](redis-cluster-resharding-online.md#redis-cluster-resharding-online-remove)\.

   1. Update the endpoints in your application\.